fatgui/GD2_Platformer2D_Control/README.md

 - class for input event
 - class for shooting
 - class for Platformer2D movement
+    - move left
+    - move right
+    - move jump
+    - move fall
+    - move pickup
-- class for animation state checker by from assigned Platformer2D movement instance
+- class for animation state checker by assigned Platformer2D movement instance
 - collision check is included inside classes
 - play animation
 - move viewport by player position with smooth transition ON/OFF
 - player facing by movement direction
-- improved Tileset addon (organize now tileset in scene as in texture and set resource path to image)
+- improved Tileset addon (organize tileset in scene now as in texture and set resource path to image)
 - save/load inventory data to file
-- teleport from to (is defined as NODE)
+- teleport from/to (is defined as NODE) via target name of second teleport node
 - pickup coins (is defined as NODE)
 - pickup ammo (is defined as NODE)
 - pickup healt (is defined as NODE)
+- pickup time limited powerUp jump modifier
+- pickup time limited powerUp gravity modifier
+- pickup time limited powerUp speed modifier
 - example for simple top-down movement
 - example for Platformer2D movement
-    - left
-    - right
-    - jump
-    - fall

 # ToDo:

 - die
-- climb
 - pull/push
-- double jump
 - ...